-The Audit Committee of the Board of Directors has appointed Deloitte & Touche LLP as the Company's independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2024.
-During fiscal 2023, Deloitte & Touche LLP served as our independent registered public accounting firm.
+The Audit Committee of the Board of Directors has appointed Deloitte & Touche LLP as the Company's independent registered public accounting firm to audit our consolidated financial statements for the fiscal year ending December 31, 2025.
+During fiscal years 2023 and 2024, Deloitte & Touche LLP served as our independent registered public accounting firm.
 Representatives of Deloitte & Touche LLP are expected to attend the annual meeting and will have the opportunity to respond to appropriate questions and, if they desire, to make a statement.